DrOldGuy/tower-of-hanoi/README.md

 ## Runnable class

 Class hanoi.TowerOfHanoi contains the main method.
 This method starts Spring Boot in standalone (non-Web) mode.
 It then runs the game.
-It is difficult to read command-line arguments and pass them to Spring-managed Beans so the tower height is specified in src/main/resources/application.yaml.
+The tower height must be between 1 and 10.
+The height is passed as an argument to the application.
+If no arguments are passed to the application, the tower height is set to a default height of 3.

 # About the project